Last Updated on November 26, 2023 by Louisa

 4. Bringing Up Bébé: One American Mother Discovers the Wisdom of French Parenting – Pamela Druckerman

-It’s a part guide and part funny travel book, as it is narrated in a comical, self-deprecating way that will make your stomach ache from laughter.
-Endearing and sweet.
+It’s a part guide and part funny travel book, narrated in a comical, self-deprecating way that will make your stomach ache from laughter.

 5. All You Need to Be Impossibly French: A Witty Investigation into the Lives, Lusts and Little Secrets of French Women – Helena Frith Powell

 The attractiveness of a Frenchwoman – hot, sophisticated, with a balanced amount of flirtation and glamor.

-6. Sixty Million Frenchmen Can’t Be Wrong – Jean-Benoît Nadeau
+6. Sixty Million Frenchmen Can’t Be Wrong – Jean-Benoît Nadeau and Julie Barlow

-Jean- Benoît Nadeau and Julie Barlow showcase how the pieces of the puzzle in this spectacular country fit together.
+Jean- Benoît Nadeau and Julie Barlow showcase how the pieces of the puzzle of this spectacular country fit together.

-All come together to experience Chanel’s difficult childhood and triumphant adulthood, alongside intense love affairs and eccentricities.
+You’ll learn about Chanel’s difficult childhood and triumphant adulthood, alongside intense love affairs and eccentricities.

-It is no wonder Coco Chanel is among the list of TIME magazine’s 100 Most Influential People of the 20th Century.
+It is no wonder Coco Chanel is on the list of TIME magazine’s 100 Most Influential People of the 20th Century.